-3) Has BJA administered the JRJ grant program prior to this year?
+3) Update Has BJA administered the JRJ grant program prior to this year?

 Yes.
-This is the seventh year that BJA is administering the JRJ grant program.
-BJA first administered the program in 2010.
+BJA first started administering the program in 2010.

 4) What amount of JRJ funding will each state receive?

 The state and territory funding allocation list can be found on the JRJ page of the BJA web site at: www.bja.gov/ProgramDetails.aspx?Program ID=65.